 Ms. Koh is passionate in her efforts to expand the violin repertoire and has established relationships with many of today’s composers, regularly commissioning and premiering new works.
-This season she returns to Miller Theatre to perform the U.S. premiere of Kaija Saariaho’s Frises for violin and electronics and Bach’s Partita No. 2.
-Ms. Saariaho’s Frises is directly inspired by Bach’s D minor partita, drawing on Baroque forms while incorporating live electronics to stretch the sounds of the solo violin.
-In April 2014 at Carnegie Hall, Ms. Koh will perform the New York premiere of Jennifer Higdon’s The Singing Rooms, a concerto for violin with chorus with the New York Choral Society–a work she premiered in 2007 with the commissioning orchestras, the Philadelphia Orchestra led by Christoph Eschenbach, the Minnesota Orchestra led by Osmo Vänskä and the Atlanta Symphony Orchestra led by Robert Spano, the latter of which was recorded and released by Telarc in September 2010.
-In addition to premiering works by Anna Clyne, Phil Kline, and David Ludwig in recent seasons, Ms. Koh became the only violinist other than Lorin Maazel to perform his violin concerto, conducted by Mr. Maazel at the Castleton Festival and gave the U.S. premiere of Augusta Read Thomas’s Third Violin Concerto “Juggler in Paradise” with the National Symphony led by Christophe Eschenbach, a work she performed in her 2008 PROMS debut with the BBC Symphony conducted by Jiri Belohlavek.
-She premiered Mark Grey’s Mugunghwa with the LA Masterworks Chorale; and Missy Mazzoli’s Dissolve, O My Heart, commissioned for her by the Los Angeles Philharmonic in a concert that also featured Ms. Koh with composer/guitarist Steve Mackey in his own piece, Four Iconoclast Interludes with the Los Angeles Philharmonic conducted by John Adams.
+In addition to premiering works by the composers featured in her Bridge to Beethoven, Bach and Beyond and Two x Four projects, last season she returned to Miller Theatre to perform the US premiere of Kaija Saariaho’s Frises for violin and electronics juxtaposed with Bach’s Partita No. 2 in D Minor.
+Ms. Saariaho’s Frises was directly inspired by Bach’s D-minor partita, drawing on Baroque forms while incorporating live electronics to expand upon the typical capacity of the solo violin.
+She also performed the New York premiere of Jennifer Higdon’s The Singing Rooms, a concerto for violin and chorus, with the New York Choral Society at Carnegie Hall.
+The Singing Rooms was a work she had premiered in 2008 with the commissioning orchestras: the Minnesota Orchestra led by Osmo Vänskä, the Philadelphia Orchestra led by Christoph Eschenbach and the Atlanta Symphony Orchestra led by Robert Spano, the latter of which was recorded and released by Telarc in September 2010.
+In other recent seasons, Ms. Koh became the only violinist other than Lorin Maazel to perform his violin concerto, in a concert conducted by Mr. Maazel at the Castleton Festival, and gave the US premiere of Augusta Read Thomas’s Third Violin Concerto, “Juggler in Paradise,” with the National Symphony Orchestra led by Christoph Eschenbach, a work she performed in her 2008 PROMS debut with the BBC Symphony conducted by Jiří Bělohlávek.
+She premiered John Zorn’s Passagen at the Miller Theatre, Mark Grey’s Mugunghwa with the LA Masterworks Chorale, and Ms. Mazzoli’s Dissolve, O My Heart, commissioned for her by the Los Angeles Philharmonic in a Green Umbrella concert that also featured Ms. Koh with composer/guitarist Steve Mackey in his own piece, Four Iconoclast Interludes, with the Los Angeles Philharmonic conducted by John Adams.